jeffpape/CarND-Traffic-Sign-Classifier-Project/my_writeup.md

 ####4.
 Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My model accuracies are:
-* training set accuracy = ?
+* training set accuracy is 1.0000.
-* validation set accuracy = ?
+* validation set accuracy is 0.9889.
-* test set accuracy = ?
+* test set accuracy is 0.9758.

+My training set accuracy seems a little too perfect.
+I suspect I probably have logic or computational error, but I do not know where the error is.
+Since my validation set and test set accuracies are rather close, I presume the probable error is small.

 Since this is the first time I have implemented a tensorflow model on my own, I used the LeNet model provided in the course as a starting point.

-I arrived at a model with 3 Convolutional layers because I did not want a drastic change in size of the dimensional size but a gradual change.
+I arrived at a model with 3 Convolutional layers because I did not want a drastic change in size of the dimensional size between layers but a gradual change.

 I used Convolutional layers to look for features within the signs.
 Seeing a sampling of the sign images, I saw that multiples pictures of the same sign are different; for instance due to light intensity (or lack of) or camera orientation.